LucidModules/Lucid-Modules-HTTP/README.md

 # LmHttp

 This is a contract API for HTTP libraries for enhanced flexibility.

+You can easily mock this library and forget about the implementation details for tests.
+Change to a new HTTP client should not require any modifications in the business logic code.

 ## Installation